How to execute Cloud Formation on Gitlab

 - aws configure set region ${AWS_REGION}

-- sam deploy --template-file template.yml --stack-name $STACK_NAME --capabilities CAPABILITY_NAMED_IAM --region us-east-1 --parameter-overrides VpcId=\"${VPC_IP}\" SubnetId=\"${SUBNET}\" SubnetZoneEC2Runner=\"${AWS_SUBNET_ZONE}\" GitLabURL=\"${GITLAB_RUL}\" GitLabRegistrationToken=\"${GITLAB_TOKEN}\" RunnerTagList=\"${RUNNER_TAG}\" DockerImageRunner=\"${DOCKER_IMAGE_RUNNER}\" RunnerIamRole=\"${RUNNER_IAM_PROFILE}\"
+- sam deploy --template-file template.yml --stack-name $STACK_NAME --capabilities CAPABILITY_NAMED_IAM --region us-east-1 --parameter-overrides VpcId=\"${VPC_IP}\" SubnetId=\"${SUBNET}\" SubnetZoneEC2Runner=\"${AWS_SUBNET_ZONE}\" GitLabURL=\"${GITLAB_URL}\" GitLabRegistrationToken=\"${GITLAB_TOKEN}\" RunnerTagList=\"${RUNNER_TAG}\" DockerImageRunner=\"${DOCKER_IMAGE_RUNNER}\" RunnerIamRole=\"${RUNNER_IAM_PROFILE}\"

-Effective Cache Management with Maven Projects on Gitlab.
+Effective Cache Management with Maven Projects on GitLab

-Pipeline to build Docker in Docker on Gitlab.
+Pipeline to build Docker in Docker on GitLab

-How to Autoscaling the Gitlab Runner.
+How to Autoscale the GitLab Runner